 top of page

-I grew up in Sicily in a small village by the sea and later on the hills of Etna.
-I moved to Geneva in 1990 where I studied International Relations at the Graduate Institute of International Studies.
-After my PhD in International History and Politics I worked for the World Bank in Lithuania and moved back to academia.
-I was a Research Fellow at the London School of Economics and at the Institut d’Histoire du Temps Présent in Paris.
-My first permanent position was as Research Council United Kingdom Academic Fellow at the School of History, University of St Andrews.
-There I spent five important formative years.
+I grew up in Sicily in a small village by the sea.
+My family moved to the hills of Etna when I was fifteen years-old.
+We all moved to Geneva in 1990.
+Here I studied International Relations at the Graduate Institute of International Studies.
+After my PhD in International History and Politics I worked for the World Bank in Lithuania.
+I realised I wanted to research and teach, so I moved back to academia.
+My career started as a Research Fellow at the London School of Economics and, later at the Institut d’Histoire du Temps Présent in Paris.
+My first permanent position was as an Academic Fellow of the Research Council (UK) at the School of History, University of St Andrews.
+In Scotland I spent five important formative years.
 I was awarded a Swiss Fonds National de la Recherche Scientifique – Research Professorship (2008-2011), which allowed me to expand my teaching and research portfolios.
-I was Associate professor and full professor since 2014 at the Graduate Institute.
+My academic trajectory brought me back to my alma mater where my journey had started back in 1990.
+I was appointed Associate Professor in 2011 and Full Professor at the Graduate Institute.
 I served as head of the International History and Politics Department from 2014 to 2017.

-My academic trajectory brought me back where my journey started, in Geneva.
-At the Graduate Institute I teach and research.
 Over the years I was awarded several competitive Swiss Fonds National de la Recherche Scientifique research grants.
 In recent years, I was the principal investigator of an SNSF project entitled The Myth of Homogeneity and Minority Protection in Belgium, Italy and Spain; and of a second project entitled the Heralds of Globalization: the Rockefeller Foundation Fellows (1910s-1970s).

 Since 2020, I am the - very proud - Head of the Interdisciplinary Program of the Graduate Institute.
 The program underwent a thorough reform.
 This is much more than just an administrative service.
 I am part of a greater intellectual, academic and I would dare saying educational project.
 I am a passionate teacher.
 Since 2016 I co-directed first and then directed a Certificate in Advanced Studies on International Advocacy and Public Affairs.
-I teach for the Graduate Institute Summer School and for the Smith College Geneva Centre (higher undergraduate level).
-With my colleague Prof. Mohamedou we acted as consultants for Google on a project on the history and politics of racism.
-Together, we also wrote a study on racist and controversial public spaces commissioned by the City of Geneva.
+I teach for the Graduate Institute Summer School.
+From 2012 to 2024, I taught for the Smith College Geneva Centre (higher undergraduate level).

 logo signature email_0-1.jpg